Summary of Covenants

 No trash or other unsightly or offensive material, including tree debris, grass clippings or firewood, may be dumped on Open Space Areas.
 General Covenants, Part III, Paragraph 10.

 The area within eighty (80) feet of the edge of Swift Creek Reservoir at normal water level shall be preserved substantially in its natural state except for moderate clearing for view and breeze.
+This activity must be approved by the Association prior to the work being started.
 This 80 foot buffer is BCA Common Property.
 It may not be cut, cleared or mowed unless approved by the BCA.
 General Covenants, Part V, Paragraph 1 (See the rule on clearing of open space.)

 Topographic and vegetation characteristics of properties within Brandermill shall not be altered by removal, reduction, cutting, excavation or any other means without prior written approval of Brandermill Community Association.
 General Covenants, Part II, Paragraph 1.

-Note: It is the responsibility of residents planning to operate businesses from their homes to contact the Chesterfield County License Inspector.
+Note: It is the responsibility of residents planning to operate businesses from their homes to contact Chesterfield County to obtain a business license.

 No lot in a Single Family Area shall have more than one detached single family dwelling and one small one-story accessory building.
 Single Family Covenants, Part II, Paragraph 2.